Division of labour: Bernard de Mandeville

 Bernard de Mandeville discussed the matter in the second volume of The Fable of the Bees (1714).
-This elaborates many matters raised by the original poem about a 'Grumbling Hive'.
+This elaborates on many of the matters raised in the original poem about a 'Grumbling Hive'.
 He says:

 But if one will wholly apply himself to the making of Bows and Arrows, whilst another provides Food, a third builds Huts, a fourth makes Garments, and a fifth Utensils, they not only become useful to one another, but the Callings and Employments themselves will in the same Number of Years receive much greater Improvements, than if all had been promiscuously followed by every one of the Five.

 David Hume

 When every individual person labors apart, and only for himself, his force is too small to execute any considerable work; his labor being employed in supplying all his different necessities, he never attains a perfection in any particular art; and as his force and success are not at all times equal, the least failure in either of these particulars must be attended with inevitable ruin and misery.
 Society provides a remedy for these three inconveniences.
 By the conjunction of forces, our power is augmented: By the partition of employments, our ability increases: And by mutual succor we are less exposed to fortune and accidents.
 'Tis by this additional force, ability, and security, that society becomes advantageous.